EmptyBox36/umamusume-auto-train/README.md

 - Automatically trains Uma
 - Keeps racing until fan count meets the goal, and always picks races with matching aptitude
 - Checks mood
-- Handle debuffs
+- Handle debuffs, if debuffed and mood is below threshold bot will pick recreation to try to get temple date
 - Rest
 - Selectable races in the race schedule
 - Stat target feature, if a stat already hits the target, skip training that one
 - Auto-purchase skill
 - Web Interface for easier configuration
-- Select running style position
+- Select running style position and select specific position for specific race
 - Detailed config
-- Auto pick event choice
-- Automatically picks event choice base on energy, desire skill, and stats.
+- Auto pick event choice choice base on energy, desire skill, and stats
 - Can custom pick event choice
-- URA and Unity cup support (i still didn't have assets for some team name, it only work with team sunny and carrots for now)
+- URA and Unity cup support (i still didn't have assets for some team name, it only work with team sunny runner, blue bloom and carrots for now)
 - Can manual update the events database (/scraper/main.py or /scraper/start.bat)
+- Smart recreation, if mood is below prefered mood by 1 level it will try to recreation with friend first but if mood is too low it will use the normal recration to try to get karaoke or claw machine.
+And it can also detect when friend recreation is available

 ## Getting Started